needle-sbi/needle-sbi/docs/setup/usage.md

 {'est': ['model_A'], 'syst': ['nominal'], 'ensem': ['0'], 'fold': ['0']}
 ```

-The FAIR Universe demo's `HistogramTask.parse_snapshot()` is a good reference implementation
+The FAIR Universe demo's `HistogramTask.parse_snapshot()` has a good reference implementation.

 ## Troubleshooting

+### Using `--backend law` (default)

+ - **`task family '<MissingTask>' not found in index`**
+    → Ensure the Task you want to run is indexed in the `index` file.
+Refresh with `law index`.
+The modules
+    to be indexed must be listed in `law.cfg`.

+    Make sure this section exists in your `law.cfg`, as it adds all the needle Tasks to the law index:

+    ```cfg
+    [modules]
+    needle.tasks.law
+    ```

-**`ModuleNotFoundError: No module named 'needle.tasks.law'`**
+ - **`ModuleNotFoundError: No module named 'needle.tasks.law'`**
     → You might have forgotten to run `source setup.sh`.
 Either this or the modules are broken at import
     and `law` failed to load the Tasks.
+You can debug this by opening python in the terminal and check if
+    you can import the module with the current interpreter.

-**`Unfulfilled dependencies at RunTime`**
+ - **`Unfulfilled dependencies at RunTime`**
     → LAW expected an output file that doesn't exist.
 Check which file it reports and look at the
     task that should have created it.
 Often caused by a crashed run leaving partial outputs.

-**Task shows as complete but results look wrong**
+ - **Task shows as complete but results look wrong**
     → LAW only checks file existence, not correctness.
 Use `--remove-output 0,a,y` on the relevant
 task to force a re-run.

+### Using `--backend b2luigi`

+The Error messages from b2luigi are more detailed than law, and should point you into the right direction.